TickleThePanda/carpe-dm/src/plans/unbound.md

 Door is stiff to open.

-Room full of spider webs, sarcophagi are closed.
+Room full of spider webs, some light filters down from a hole in the ceiling, sarcophagi are closed.

 When the players enter, the skeletons will try to get out of their sarcophagi - 3 successfully will do so, the characters can hear the